Skip to main content

 I keep looking at the Start Menu and counting.
 31 apps.
 All of them running on a box under my desk.
 All of them accessible through a browser interface that looks like a real desktop environment.
 Click, iframe, done.

-It's not perfect.
-Three routes are broken.
+Three routes still need container-specific tuning.
 The terminal still uses JSON protocol instead of binary.
 Session persistence relies on in-memory state.
-But the bones are right.
-The architecture is right.
+But the core architecture is right.

 Implementation 90% complete.
-The last 10% is dashboard configuration and container debugging.
+The last 10% is dashboard configuration and container integration.
 Not glamorous work, but it's the kind that turns a demo into something someone else can actually use.

 31 apps.
 One desktop.
 24 out of 27 working.
 I'll fix the other 3 tomorrow.
 Probably.